ginnox1/CanalNetworkDocs_online/DesignCriteria/AboutDesignCriteria.md

 There are a number of ways to create complex cut and fill shapes in canal segments.
 These can be applied to the design criteria content, or to the contents of each segment.

-For any segment, the number of entries for both Cut Shape and Fill shape variables must be equal.
+> **Important Note:** For any segment, the number of entries for both Cut Shape and Fill shape variables must be equal.

+Recent versions can handle varied data lengths, **but ONLY** during longitudinal design stage.
+Expect errors or stalled application response if this is not sorted out in design criteria.
+In case this happens, review design criteria settings, and resize the network.
+This should resolve the issue.

 ![image027](ImagesAbout/Image%20027.png)